jmayeur/i-guess-that-works/content/posts/05-2024/aqi-everywhere.md

 {{% centerimage src="/images/aqi-everywhere/readout.png" alt="Display of Indoor and Outdoor AQI and Temperature" title="Visualize It" %}}

 ## What Am I Looking At
 A bit about AQI So underneath this display, there is a bit of math.
-It intakes the [PM 2.5 particulate matter data](https://ww2.arb.ca.gov/resources/inhalable-particulate-matter-and-health#:~:text=Fine%20particulate%20matter%20is%20defined,comprises%20a%20portion%20of%20PM10.) from the PMS 5003 sensor, and applies this [calculation](https://forum.airnowtech.org/t/the-aqi-equation-2015-obsolete-on-may-6th-2024/169) to create an AQI.
+It intakes the [PM 2.5 particulate matter data](https://ww2.arb.ca.gov/resources/inhalable-particulate-matter-and-health#:~:text=Fine%20particulate%20matter%20is%20defined,comprises%20a%20portion%20of%20PM10.) from the PMS5003 sensor, and applies this [calculation](https://forum.airnowtech.org/t/the-aqi-equation-2015-obsolete-on-may-6th-2024/169) to create an AQI.
 That AQI is then compared with a set of [ranges](https://www.airnow.gov/sites/default/files/2018-04/aqi_brochure_02_14_0.pdf) to determine how safe the air is to breath or exercise in.

 This UI displays the calculated AQI, but it also uses color queues to help indicate what's going on.
 It's a pretty basic system.
 I've played around with a bunch of [web UIs](https://github.com/jmayeur/outdoor-aqi/tree/main/web) to surface this data, but I've found this UI, which is displayed on a [Pimoroni HyperPixel](https://www.adafruit.com/product/3578).
 {{% centerimage src="/images/aqi-everywhere/aqi-ranges.png" alt="Table of AQI Ranges from Good to Hazardous" title="Ranges" %}}